fooplugins/foogallery/README.txt

 Update now to get all the latest features, bug fixes and improvements!

 == Changelog ==

+= 1.6.13 =
+* New : Added setting to render JSON data to script block (fix for some caching plugins)
+* Fix : Compatibility with WPML Media

 = 1.6.11 =
 * Fix : Random thumbnails not loading in FireFox